-BUS 221 Management Practices and Organizational Behavior (3 hrs.)
-An expansion of material presented in Fundamentals of Management, with emphasis on individual and group behavior, organization structure and design, management development and leadership, conflict in organizations, decision-making, and group dynamics, and the effect of measurement and control on human performance.
-Case studies of actual organizations are used.
+BUS 221 Organizational Behavior (3 hrs.)
+This course explores management practice in the workplace with an emphasis on the dynamics of individual and group behavior.
+Topics include organizational structure and design, managing in a global context, conflict in organizations, organizational culture, decision-making, group dynamics, and other contemporary issues in organizational behavior.
+No Prerequisites.